taylormartin24/Analyzing-Network-Traffic/README.md

 # Analyzing Network Traffic
-I create two virtual machines in azure and use wireshark to analyze the network traffic between them.
+I created two virtual machines in Azure and used Wireshark to analyze the network traffic between them.

+## Creating the Virtual Machines